happytomatoe/cd0010-advanced-python-techniques-project-starter/EXTENSIONS.md

-Changed the code in helpers.py to more performant version
+- Changed the code in helpers.py to more performant version
+- Remove the message from the assertion that compare expected actual dataset to see the diff test/test_query.py
+-